ezsystems/ezpublish-docker/README.md

 # eZ Publish5 in Docker

-[WIP]eZ Publish installed in docker containers.
+eZ Publish Inception, installed in docker containers, inside a virtual machine (configurable in VagrantFile).
+Project is work in progress!

 ## Project goal

-This project if done right replaces our current puppet and ansible scripts (parts might make sense to use here!).
+This project, if done right, replaces our current puppet and ansible scripts (parts might make sense to reuse here).
-In addition it will cover additional use cases with time, all of them being:
+In addition it will cover additional use cases with time, including:

 1. Create a set of official containers/scripts for use for
  1. Testing (QA, Support, Dev)